 His actions were dismissed on the bases that Mr. Viveiros had the right to “stand up and defend” himself from his attacker.
 During the proceedings, the bully admitted that he had “repeatedly assaulted, threatened and harassed” Mr. Viveiros.
 Once the proceedings had been concluded, the young man who had bullied Mr. Viveiros also signed a “peace bond” that promised he would “stay away from him and his family”.

-Things are not always clear-cut; if you have any questions/concerns or are in need of legal advice, contact us for a free consultation.
+Things are not always clear-cut; if you have any questions/concerns or are in need of legal advice, contact us for a consultation.

 *Disclaimer: The information provided in this article is NOT legal advice but fundamental information to be further inquired upon professionally.
 You should always consult with a qualified lawyer to obtain proper advice.